JamesDorling/SpartaRestAPITesting/ReadMe.md

 Extending the basic POJO for the Trainee, the trainee DTO has a host of functionality for the tester. <br>
 - Simple boolean methods for returning whether or not a value is null, there is also a function that checks for any data values being null.
 - Returning the full name of a trainee
 - Returning each start and end dates as a LocalDate
-- Functionality for checking that the start date is before the end date and the end date is after the start date
+- Functionality for checking that the start date is before the end date and the end date is after the start date <br>

+    public String getFullName() {
+        return getFirstName() + " " + getLastName();
+    }

+    public LocalDate getStartDateAsDate() {
+        return LocalDate.parse(getCourseStartDate());
+    }
+    public LocalDate getEndDateAsDate() {
+        return LocalDate.parse(getCourseEndDate());
+    }

+    public boolean startIsBefore(LocalDate date);
+    public boolean startIsAfter(LocalDate date);
+    public boolean endIsBefore(LocalDate date);
+    public boolean endIsAfter(LocalDate date);

+    public boolean firstNameIsNotNull();
+    public boolean lastNameIsNotNull();
+    public boolean startDateIsNotNull();
+    public boolean endDateIsNotNull();
+    public boolean idIsNotNull();
+    public boolean courseIdIsNotNull();

+    public boolean noDataIsNull();

+    public boolean startIsBeforeEnd();
+    public boolean endIsAfterStart();

 - Functionality for getting the courseId and returning the name of the corresponding course
 - Functionality for returning the trainee as a Json

+      public String getCourseName();
+      public String getTraineeAsJson();

 ###CourseDTO
 This DTO also contains simple boolean methods for returning whether or not a value is null, as well as a method checking if any value is null

+    public boolean idIsNotNull();
+    public boolean courseIdIsNotNull();
+    public boolean courseNameIsNotNull();
+    public boolean lengthIsNotNull();
+    public boolean descriptionIsNotNull();
+    public boolean isActiveIsNotNull();
+    public boolean linksIsNotNull();

 ###DTO Lists

 Both DTOs have respective list objects as well.
-These lists are used to transfer all objects of that type.
+These lists are used to handle all objects of that type. <br>
+The list DTOs themselves are empty.
+The classes are only there to covert their POJO parent classes into DTOs.

 ##CRUD Forms
-These classes are used to construct Jsons for use in performing CRUD operations
+These classes are used to construct Jsons for use in performing CRUD operations. <br>

+    //Constructs the Json required to peform the CRUD operation of the classes name sake public AddCourseForm(String courseName, int length, String description);
+    public AddTraineeForm(String firstName, String lastName, Integer courseId, String startDate);
+    public UpdateCourseForm(String id, Integer courseId, String courseName, Integer length, String description, boolean active) public UpdateTraineeForm(String id, String firstName, String lastName, Integer courseId, String startDate)

 ##Connecting

 ###Url Builder
 The url builder is used by the Connection Manager to build urls.
-It allows the tester to navigate to Spartans and Courses pages and add the parameters that the API utilizes.
+It allows the tester to navigate to the Spartans and Courses pages using the following functions:

+    //These methods append the baseUrl to navigate to their respective pages public UrlBuilder spartan();
+    public UrlBuilder course();

+There are functions that append the baseUrl link to allow for navigation to specific entries within the page:

+    public String getSpecificSpartan(String id);
+    public String getSpecificCourse(Integer id);

+Testers are also able to navigate to pages with their API Key:

+    public String getSpartanWithKey();
+    public String getCourseWithKey();

+The UrlBuilder is also capable of appending the link with the parameters that the API provides

+####Trainee

+    public UrlBuilder firstName(String name);
+    public UrlBuilder lastName(String name);
+    public UrlBuilder courseId(Integer id);
+    public UrlBuilder date(String date);
+    public UrlBuilder courseName(String course);
+    public UrlBuilder length(String length);

+As the trainee has start and end date parameters

 ###Connection Manager
-The connection manager is used for constructing the url, receiving HttpResponses, and sending Http requests.
+The connection manager is used for fetching the url, receiving HttpResponses, and sending Http requests.
-The send requests functions take in a Json, created by a CRUD Form, and a string url in order to perform a CRUD operation.
+The send requests functions take in a String(Json), created by a CRUD Form, and a string url in order to perform a CRUD operation.

+Example:

+    ConnectionManager.makeUrl().spartan().link()

+This line of code returns the link to the Spartan

 ##Injector
 This class contains functions for Object Mapping through a url or a stub.